phase2/outrigger-docs/docs/common-tasks/inter-vm-communication.md

 For Linux systems, refer to the **Linux DNS configuration options** section of the [Linux Installation instructions](../getting-started/linux-installation.md) and choose the option that best works for your system.

+### Hosts File

+If configuring DNS isn't a viable option for your virtual machine, a backup approach is to manually manage the mapping of container domain names to the appropriate IP address.
+To do this, any time you start or stop containers you will need to take the output of `rig dns-records` and update the [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) in the virtual machine.